uriweb/uri-modern/README.md

 ## What's new in 2.4.1

-URI Modern 2.4.1 is a bug fix release.
+URI Modern 2.4.1 is a technical adjustment release.

 * Adds the ability to modify certain domains in hard-coded URLs using constants configured in `wp-config.php`